PrototypeZone/hardware-project-DylanAshton2206/hardware/ceng317report.md

-Purchased standoffs, screws, and (https://www.sparkfun.com/products/15177 Purchased from SparkFun with express shipping came the next day international Purchased standoffs, screws and Qwiic connectors from Digikey came next day with normal shipping check BOM for a full list of parts (https://github.com/PrototypeZone/hardware-project-DylanAshton2206/blob/main/hardware/bom.md)
+Purchased standoffs, screws, and (https://www.sparkfun.com/products/15177 Purchased from SparkFun with express shipping came the next day international Purchased standoffs, screws, and Qwiic connectors from Digikey came the next day with normal shipping check BOM for a full list of parts (https://github.com/PrototypeZone/hardware-project-DylanAshton2206/blob/main/hardware/bom.md)
 The subtotal is $278, total was past $300 with shipping

-I highly reccomend the 1 day shipping as others experienced problems with standard.
+I highly recommend the 1 day shipping as others experienced problems with the standard.

 ### 2.2 PCB design and soldering
 In this project phase, a custom PCB was designed using KiCad, emphasizing the integration of the VCNL4040 proximity sensor and the implementation of an I2C bus for effective sensor communication.
 The PCB layout was carefully planned to include a connection to GPIO pin 17 on the Raspberry Pi, specifically for LED functionality.
 This setup was crucial for later testing the LED using the gpio_led.py script, which also served as a check for the soldering quality of the components.